shoes/shoes4/README.md

     $ rake spec:swt:isolation[Shape] # Run isolation specs for Shape using the Swt backend

 **Note:** For Windows, `C:\tmp\shoes4>jruby -S rake spec`

+Sometimes you only want to run specs from individual files rather than entire suites.
+You can run individual specs from the project root directory like this:

+    $ rspec shoes-swt/spec/shoes/swt/app_spec.rb

+If you're on OS X and you are running specs that require SWT, you will have to set the `JRUBY_OPTS` environment variable first:

+    $ export JRUBY_OPTS=-J-XstartOnFirstThread
+    $ rspec shoes-swt/spec/shoes/swt/app_spec.rb

+or set `JRUBY_OPTS` directly on the command line:

+    $ JRUBY_OPTS=-J-XstartOnFirstThread rspec shoes-swt/spec/shoes/swt/app_spec.rb

 ## Contact